psrc/psrc.github.io/_posts/2022-05-11-Asian-Pacific-Islander.md

     wrap: 72
 ---

-## Across Origins and Where People Live
+## In the Puget Sound Region: Across Origins and Where People Live

 The Puget Sound Region has more than 596,000 people who identify as Asian Alone and more than 35,000 people who identify as Native Hawaiian